NotCP97/url-shortner-fastapi-mongo/README.md

 ## Description

-A URL shortener using FastAPI and mongodb.
+A URL shortener using FastAPI, Streamlit and mongodb.

 ## Features